arthistoricum.net - Fachinformationsdienst Kunst, Fotografie, Design

 The aim of the project is the further expansion of arthistoricum.net into an integrated, specialist information service on European art and art history, including photography and design. www.arthistoricum.net is the central, already established in the specialist community information infrastructure of the "specialist information service art, photography, design" (henceforth: FID), which has been operated by both applicants since 2012.
 In addition to providing its own information service, the portal increasingly serves as an interactive presentation and communication space for interdisciplinary research and interest groups.
 The well-used blog for the cross-disciplinary, professional and collaborative exchange of knowledge is to be expanded by an editorially supported news service on network publications to provide an informative facet.

-The inter-institutional provision of all media and information services of the FID Art goes far beyond the basic tasks of scientific libraries and offers scholars optimal support for the research process in the field of basic and cutting-edge research in the field of art history through location-independent access possibilities in connection with digital working tools.
+The supra-institutional provision of all media and information offers of the FID KUNST/Specialised Information Service for Art goes well beyond the basic tasks of academic libraries and offers scientists optimal support for the research process in the field of basic and cutting-edge research through location-independent access options in connection with digital working instruments.

-The cooperation of the FID Art, Photography, Design with its scientific advisory board is being established.
-Further impulses are expected from the close cooperation with the scientific cooperation partners of ongoing and planned sub-projects.
-In addition, the coordination process with the specialist community is to be continued systematically and continuously throughout the project.
-Roadshows in art history institutes should serve to “advertise” the range of services, but above all to coordinate with users.
+arthistoricum.net works closely with its scientific advisory board.
+Further impulses are expected from the close collaboration with the scientific partners in ongoing and planned sub-projects.
+In addition, the coordination process with the specialist community is continued systematically and continuously.
+Roadshows (on-site and virtual) in art history institutes serve to "advertise" the range of services, but also to coordinate with users.

 In the years 2001 to 2004 (Dresden) and 2005 to 2010 (Heidelberg/Munich), two virtual libraries were established for the subject of art history with the support of the German Research Foundation (DFG): Since then, the SLUB Dresden has been operating "ViFaArt -Virtual Library of Contemporary Art" as a special collection library for "Contemporary Art since 1945, Photography, Industrial Design and Commercial Graphics".
-The Zentralinstitut für Kunstgeschichte (Central Institute for Art History), together with the Heidelberg University Library responsible for the special collection "European Art History up to 1945 and General Art Studies", operated "arthistoricum.net - Virtual Library of Art History".
+The Zentralinstitut für Kunstgeschichte (Central Institute for Art History), together with the LMU München (Institute for History of arts) and the Heidelberg University Library responsible for the special collection "European Art History up to 1945 and General Art Studies", operated "arthistoricum.net - Virtual Library of Art History".

 After expiration of the DFG funding, it was decided to merge the two services and to present an integrated virtual library of art to the expert community under arthistoricum.net.
 The new offer started in January 2012 and will - after the Zentralinstitut für Kunstgeschichte in Munich withdrew from the project at that time - only be operated by the above mentioned partners.